-In 2023 grant recoveries were £24.2m, a significant increase of £14.6m from 2022.
-Recoveries are often received several months or even years after the initial grant is paid and therefore are not necessarily related to grants paid in the same year due to the accounting policies adopted.
-Grants are recovered primarily from Statutory Trust Accounts (STAs) held on trust by the SRA, which are client monies held by firms into which the SRA has intervened and which the SRA then holds.
+Grant recoveries are often received several months or even years after the initial grant is paid and therefore are not necessarily related to grants paid in the same year due to the accounting policies adopted.
+Grants are recovered primarily from Statutory Trust Accounts (STAs) held on trust by the SRA, which are client monies held by firms into which the SRA has intervened and which the SRA then holds on behalf of clients.